 Works sold to another: If the creator sells the entire copyright to another person or business, that buyer becomes the copyright owner.
-Copyrights can be bought and sold in the United States, just like other property rights.
+Copyrights can be bought and sold in the United States, just like other property rights, such as real property or personal property.
 Thus, a photographer can sell the copyright to a photograph to a magazine for a lump sum.

 When two or more authors prepare a work with the intent to combine their contributions into inseparable or interdependent parts, the work is considered joint work and the authors are considered joint copyright owners.

 The most common example of a joint work is when a book or article has two or more authors.
 The U.S. Copyright Office considers joint copyright owners to have an equal right to register and enforce the copyright.
 Unless the joint owners make a written agreement to the contrary, each copyright owner has the right to commercially exploit the copyright, provided that the other copyright owners get an equal share of the proceeds.

-The Copyright Act of 1976 grants a number of exclusive rights to copyright owners, including the:
+The Copyright Act of 1976 grants a number of exclusive rights to copyright owners.
+These include: